v2nic/swagger_to_uml/README.md

 # Swagger to UML

-A small pure Python script that converts [OpenAPI specifications](https://www.openapis.org) (a.k.a.
-[Swagger](https://swagger.io)) into [Plant UML](http://plantuml.com) diagrams.
+A small pure Python script that converts API specifications ([OpenAPI](https://www.openapis.org)/[Swagger](https://swagger.io)) into [PlantUML](http://plantuml.com) diagrams.
 The goal is not to replace existing documentation generators, but to complement them with a visual representation of the routes, models, and their relationships.

 ## Example